pyeventsourcing/esdbclient/README.md

         break
 ```

+Many catch-up subscriptions can be created, and all will receive all
+the events they are subscribed to receive.

 Catch-up subscriptions are not registered in EventStoreDB (they are not
 "persistent subscriptions).
 It is simply a streaming gRPC call which is
 kept open by the server, with newly recorded events sent to the client